-First to bat is a program which uses monitoring stats provided by your Task Manager, Illustro Monitor.
-Illustro Monitor is a simple skin that provides real time stats of CPU usage, HDD space, and Network performance.
+First to bat is a program which uses monitoring stats provided by your Task Manager.
+Illustro Monitor is a simple skin that provides real time stats of CPU usage, HDD space, and network performance.

 A fan favorite for system monitors is Minimal System Info.
 This skin provides a small interface for displaying system information.